CristhianLeal/ecommerceFront/README.md

 - Extras
 - Implement an ‘admin’ view where the user can manage products and perform all CRUD operations through the UI.

+## How the App Works:

+The frontend fetches product data from the backend API and renders it using React components.
+The UI allows users to view a list of products, navigate to detailed product views, and manage products in an 'admin' interface.
+The app can be styled using CSS and Bootstrap for a visually appealing interface.

 ## Development